teresaberther/respmethods/README.md

 - [MATLAB toolbox](#matlab-toolbox---respLABmethods)
 - [Python package](#python-package---respymethods)

+## Data:
+- [``_exampledata``](https://github.com/teresaberther/respmethods/tree/main/_exampledata) contains one example dataset for all tutorial scripts provided in this toolbox, in .mat format
+- for the full simulation dataset described in the accompanying tutorial paper see the accompanying [OSF project](https://osf.io/yzewv/overview)

 # MATLAB toolbox - respLABmethods
 ### Install
 No special installation required, just add the 'matlab' folder in this repository and all its subfolders to your path.